Build a visual search app with TensorFlow in less than 24 hours

 Not enough. the more time you invest in training of the model and the classification of the images, the more accuracy you’ll get.

-On the other side, because I’m still mainly a mobile software engineer, I would love to get this model into a mobile app.
-It would be faster since there is no upload but also more secure: nobody could trace what is actually in the computed image.
+On the other side, because I’m only a mobile software engineer, it makes sense to me to add the model into a mobile app.
+It would be faster to compute a result since there is no upload but also more secure: nobody could trace what is actually in the computed image.

-We didn’t get jury award but the audience one, everybody loved it which made it worth it.
+We didn’t get jury award but we won the audience prize, everybody loved it which made it worth it.
 For me, once again, hackathon was a great experience to meet talented people and learn so much from them.

 Thanks for reading